jassummisko/NuTaalbot/README.md

 # Taalbot

-This is a Discord bot used for the Dutch learning Discord server Nederlands Leren.
+This is a Discord bot used for the Dutch learning server [Nederlands Leren](http://discord.gg/ZCYr6Jy).